-Our choir of gaming Christmas carollers is back once again for the eleventh day of Blogmas, where creative conductor Athena from AmbiGaming is leading us all in a rendition of The Twelve Days of Christmas – but with a video game twist.
-Be sure to check out her blog today to see what she’s written for her eleventh answer in this collaboration, and keep your eyes peeled for all of the other bloggers out there taking part.
+Our choir of gaming Christmas carollers is back again for the second day of Blogmas, where creative conductor Athena from AmbiGaming is leading us in a rendition of The Twelve Days of Christmas – but with a video game twist.
+Check out her blog to see what she’s written for her eleventh answer, and keep your eyes peeled for all of the other bloggers out there taking part.

 Yesterday we looked at three things we want gamers to know about games for the new year.
 With the choir clearing their throats and warming up in the background, let’s see what the subject of today’s verse is: